Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 That's a perfect day for you.

-It was really yum.
+It was really young.

 It was very, very nice.

-of thousands of people.
+Apparently, eventually housing tens of thousands of people.

 There's a Michigan University site.

-So I'll mention it a couple of times.
+And it has some good info on it, so I'll mention it a couple of times.

-But from that site it says,
+But from that side, it says,

 In an architecture class at the University of Michigan,